Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 OUR RECIPE DEVELOPER SAYS

-STEP THREE: In the bowl of a stand mixer fitted with a paddle attachment, beat the unsalted butter and 1 cup of the powdered sugar on medium-low speed for 1 to 2 minutes or until light and fluffy.
+STEP THREE: In the bowl of a stand mixer fitted with a paddle attachment, or a hand mixer, beat the unsalted butter and one cup of powdered sugar on medium-low speed.

 butter and powdered sugar combined in a bowl